Scarborough Beach Park | Pirate Place

 For more playgrounds with climbing trees, check out our list of the best kids’ climbing trees in Brisbane.

-Scarborough Beach Park is located on Landsborough Drive at Scarborough.
+Scarborough Beach Park is located on Landsborough Avenue at Scarborough.